 Encryption management lets you use modern device platform security while ensuring the device remains in a sufficient state to use platform security effectively.
-A set of security criteria is identified that a device must adhere to, to be considered compliant for encryption management.
-With these criteria, you can then identify non-compliant devices and restrict access to apps on devices that are non-compliant.
+Identify a set of security criteria that a device must adhere to, to be considered compliant for encryption management.
+With these criteria, you can then identify non-compliant devices and restrict access to apps on those devices.

 By using encryption management, you eliminate local data encryption redundancy because file system encryption is provided by the Android and iOS platforms.
 Encryption management also improves performance (avoiding double encryption) and application compatibility with MDX.

-To help get started, run a new report in Citrix Endpoint Management to list the non-compliant devices are in your organization.
+To help get started, run a new report in Citrix Endpoint Management to list the non-compliant devices in your organization.
 This report helps determine the impact of turning on compliance enforcement.
 To access the report, open the Endpoint Management console and navigate to Analyze > Reports > Non-Compliant Devices and generate the report.
-The Non-Compliant Devices report is available in environments running Citrix Endpoint Management version 18.104.22.168 or later.
+The Non-Compliant Devices report is available in environments running Citrix Endpoint Management and XenMobile Server version 10.11 and later.